Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

     This resource group houses pipeline orchestration resources.

-    - Storage account named `batchacc<6-character-random-string>` for batch account.
+    - Storage account named `batchacc<10-character-random-string>` for batch account.
-    - Batch Account named `aoiorcbatchact`.
+    - Batch Account named `batchact<10-character-random-string>`.

         Also, go to the Batch Account and switch to the pools blade.
 Look for one or more pools created by the bicep template.
 Make sure the resizing of the pool is completed without any errors.